-Whether it’s feedback you have asked for, a remark from an audience member, or a ‘no’ at an audition, criticism and rejection are part of life for actors and performers.
+Whether it’s a remark from an audience member, a ‘no’ at an audition, a turndown from a publisher or a gallery owner, criticism and rejection are part of life for actors and other artists.

 “Everybody wants your mate to see you; you want your work to be recognized as something truthful and good, and people want to be seen.